-- Submitting scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) exam. - Successfully completed at least 15 credits (100 level or higher) from a regionally accredited 2 or 4 year institution in the United States where the primary language of instruction is English. - Applicants to the School of Business, Arts, and Sciences programs who have scored a minimum of 500 on the Verbal SAT are able to submit those scores in lieu of TOEFL or IELTS.
+- Submitting scores from the Test of English as a Foreign Language (TOEFL) with a minimum TOEFL score of 550 on the paper-based test (PBT), or 80 on the internet-based test (IBT).
+Prospective students may submit their International English Language Testing System (IELTS) scores in lieu of the TOEFL.
+The minimum IELTS score for admission is 6.5. - Successfully completing at least 15 credits (100 level or higher) with a 2.0 CGPA or higher from a regionally accredited 2 or 4 year institution in the United States where the primary language of instruction is English. - Applicants to the School of Business, Arts, and Sciences programs who have scored a minimum of 500 on the Verbal SAT are able to submit those scores in lieu of TOEFL or IELTS.